-Interior designers use the principles of acoustics, thermal comfort, and indoor air quality in relation to environmental impact and human wellbeing.
+Interior designers use the principles of acoustics, thermal comfort, and indoor air quality, and water and waste management in relation to environmental impact and human wellbeing.

 Intent: This standard ensures graduates are able to contribute to the development of appropriate strategies for achieving wellbeing, comfort, and performance within interior environments.
 Additionally, graduates are aware of the environmental impact of their design decisions.